 The Liberal Democrats are an internationalist party, seeking to promote a liberal democratic society worldwide.
-Working through our international network (Liberal International), our European party, which is represented in the European Parliament as part of the Alliance of Liberals and Democrats for Europe (ALDE) Party, and other relevant bodies, and through our democracy building work using funds from the Westminster Foundation for Democracy (WFD), we promote liberal democratic policies throughout the world.
+Working through our international network (Liberal International), our European party Alliance of Liberals and Democrats for Europe (ALDE) Party, and other relevant bodies, and through our democracy building work using funds from the Westminster Foundation for Democracy (WFD), we promote liberal democratic policies throughout the world.

-The International Relations Committee (IRC) of the party is a sub-committee of the Federal Executive.
-It meets 4 times a year, and acts as the consultative and coordinating body of the party regarding its activities on the international stage.
+The Federal International Relations Committee (FIRC) of the party is a sub-committee of the Federal Executive.
+It meets a minimum of 4 times a year, and acts as the consultative and coordinating body of the party regarding its activities on the international stage.
 Additional meetings are called to prepare resolutions for Liberal International and ALDE Committee meetings and Congresses in conjunction with the Party's delegates to these meetings.

 Composition of the Committee